Pharmacy Residency and Internships

 Required Rotations

-- Mental Health (inpatient) – unless completed as APPE
+- Mental Health (inpatient) – unless completed as APPE– 4 weeks

 Elective Rotations

+Up to 20 weeks of the residency program are dedicated to elective learning experiences.
 Elective rotations may be completed in various specialty areas.
 Residents have the option to repeat a prior required rotation at an advanced level or choose from a variety of new experiences (see list below).
+Per ASHP standards, residents cannot spend more than one third of the residency year (17 weeks) in non-direct patient care activities.

-- Geriatrics (inpatient and outpatient) and/or Home Based Primary Care
+- Geriatrics (inpatient and outpatient) and/or Home-Based Primary Care– 3-5 weeks

 Longitudinal Responsibilities

 Residents have several longitudinal responsibilities throughout the residency year.
-Some of these responsibilities shift among the residents on a monthly basis while others are continuous responsibilities for all residents throughout the residency year.
 Training for each activity takes place with a clinical pharmacist during the orientation period.
+The length of each longitudinal varies slightly and is listed below.
+Evaluations for longitudinal rotations are completed quarterly in PharmAcademic.

 Extended Care/Spinal Cord Anticoagulation Service: Pharmacy residents play a key role in this service.
 Residents and staff clinical pharmacists monitor patients on the extended care and spinal cord services for complete anticoagulation care.
 This includes adjusting anticoagulation medications, ordering labs, providing education to patients, and arranging follow-up appointments upon discharge.